purraricat/SlimeVR-CheeseCake-PandaTrackers/docs/LSM6DSV-tips.md

  ## Correct firmware

- Make sure you are using correct FW: [SlimeVR/main](https://github.com/SlimeVR/SlimeVR-Tracker-ESP/tree/main) (previous version [l0ud/sfusion](https://github.com/l0ud/SlimeVR-Tracker-ESP-BMI270/tree/sfusion)).
+ Make sure you are using correct FW: [l0ud/sfusion](https://github.com/l0ud/SlimeVR-Tracker-ESP-BMI270/tree/sfusion) (a backup Panda Trackers [LSM sfusion](https://github.com/purraricat/Panda-Trackers-LSM-sfusion/tree/sfusion)).
 This FW is well tested on LSM6DSV and provides GREAT and CONSISTENT results, it has been merged to the main SlimeVR/main now.
+Do not use the SlimeVR/main though, it will still provide worse reset times over original sfusion.
+Make sure you are flashing the correct l0ud/sfusion brach and not just the default l0ud/main too.
+You can use [web flasher](https://slimevr-firmware.unlogisch.ch) for easy flashing.

  There are many versions of sfusion, do not mistake them.
-Do not use sfusion-tuned-mbe, tcal or any similar sfusion FWs those a different and have bugs.
+Some may sound better and have extra features added like sfusion-tcal or dynamic-sfusion but all have delivered worse reset times over the original l0ud/sfusion then tested.

- Do not use any of MBE firmwares, those are expirimental, have many bugs and require extra steps to work.
+ Do not use any of MBE firmwares, those are expirimental and have many bugs.
+MBE requires extra calibration steps before every session too.
+MBE fw are not optimized and will cause issues on the esp-12f used in Pandas and Cheesecakes.